 The Grossman Senior Research Prize for Global Studies

 The Grossman Fund also supports an annual prize competition for theses or senior research projects dealing with global issues.
 Eligible work includes theses or other projects based on original research undertaken for a Trinity course, or under the supervision of a Trinity faculty member in a student's senior year.
 Nominations of eligible work must be received from the supervising faculty member in April.

-First prize will carry a cash award of $400, and second prize an award of $100.
+- First prize will carry a cash award of $400

 - Prizes and certificates will be awarded on Honors Day